Why Choose Cedars-Sinai Marina del Rey Hospital for Corn Treatments?

 Corns are uncomfortable, and if left untreated, can become aggravated and worsen over time.
-At Marina Del Rey Hospital, our specialists are experienced in diagnosing and treating corns.
+At Cedars-Sinai Marina del Rey Hospital, our specialists are experienced in diagnosing and treating corns.
 Call us today to get back on your feet!

 Corns generally form on the feet, especially on the toes.
 In most cases, simply eliminating the cause of the corns will make the corns disappear.
 For instance, if your shoes cause repetitive friction that leads to the formation of corns, you only need to stop wearing those shoes for the corns to slowly disappear.